The Rivarossi Motor

 The armature consists of:

-1. The windings (3) and the core on which they are wound lined with plastic so the windings don't short to the core.
+1. The windings (3) and the core on which they are wound that is lined with plastic so the windings don't short to the core.
 Note that earlier motors have plastic insulation only on the ends of the laminations.
 The windings don't contact the metal in the inner part , however, because the end plastic extends out beyond the metal laminations, holding the wire away.
 The core is the laminated metal assembly and you can see the three "lobes" of it around the outside.
 These lobes are very close to the ring magnet when the motor is assembled.
 Here is an armature without windings.

-2. The commutator assembly, a two piece (front and rear) plastic form and the three copper "plates" mounted around the outside of it.
+2. The commutator assembly, which is a two piece (front and rear) plastic form and the three copper "plates" mounted around the outside of it.
 This can be seen on the right end of the shaft in the image of the later armature core above.